High Performance SSH/SCP - HPN-SSH

 Obviously, the MT AES-CTR mode cipher breaks through the single core bottleneck.

-MT-AES-CTR produces a cipherstream that is indistinguishable from the distributed Single Thread AES-CTR (ST-AES-CTR) mode cipher and is, to our knowledge, completely compatible with all other AES-CTR mode implementations.
+MT-AES-CTR produces a cipherstream that is indistinguishable from the distributed Single Thread AES-CTR (ST-AES-CTR) mode cipher and is fully compatible with all other AES-CTR mode implementations.
 In other words, its completely backward compatible and will function in heterogenous connections with no problem.
 However, it is important to note MT-AES-CTR does impose additional overhead and may impose a performance penalty on single core machines.
-Additionally, the MT-AES-CTR mode cipher replaces the default ST-AES-CTR mode cipher.
-Be aware that if the client process is forked using the -f command line option the process will hang as the parent thread gets 'divorced' from the key generation threads.
-This issue will be resolved as soon as possible.
-Additionally, this does rely on posix threads so you need to be sure they are properly supported in the target OS.
+Additionally, the MT-AES-CTR mode cipher replaces the default ST-AES-CTR mode cipher post authentication.

 HPN-13 Kitchen Sink